 Darryl's 1974 Porsche 914

-The Porsche 914 - You are probably thinking, given the price of new parts is the same as a 911, why in the hell would anybody restore a 914 Porsche?
+The Porsche 914 - You are probably thinking, given the price of new parts is the same as a 911, why in the hell would anybody do a bare metal color change paint job and extentsive rust repair to restore a 914 Porsche way back in 1993?
 The so called, "Poor man's Porsche" with its boxy shape and pop-off top had me even before I could drive, building 1/25th scale models of them at age 14 back in 1973.
 Now those same vintage Revell model kits come up on eBay occasionally for bidding, usually getting about $50 for kits that originally cost $4.95!

-The 914's story is full of irony, the best selling Porsche automobile of all time and keeping the company afloat during a time when new, strict US emissions standards were killing the reliability and sales of the 911.
-The 914 is the bastard child of the Porsche automotive family and curiously omitted from Porsche automobile marketing propaganda except for the occasional 914-6.
+The 914's story is full of irony, the best selling Porsche automobile of its era and keeping the company afloat during a time when new, strict US emissions standards were killing the reliability and sales of the only other model, the 911.
+The 914 was the bastard child of the Porsche automotive family and curiously omitted from Porsche automobile marketing propaganda except for the occasional 914-6.
 As a member of the generation of new drivers from the mid-1970's, and a die-hard Volkswagen enthusiast, I always thought of the mid-engine 914 as the ultimate air-cooled Volkswagen, combining the fully evolved, pre-emission control Volkswagen type-4 pancake 4-cylinder engine with race proven drivetrain and suspension components of the ultimate Porsche, the 911.
 I remember stopping and checking out every 914 I encountered while I was a starving student and in those struggling years getting my career off the ground.
 It was like a kind of unfinished business I filed away until my finances would allow it.

 In the summer of 2009, and over 15 years since I restored it and the only time ever, I entered my 914 in a car show.
 The show was the 2009 Pacific NW Region of the Porsche Club of America's annual summer show & shine and my 914 won 1st place!
 It just goes to show how even the purists have a soft spot for the 914.